romjiik/Sentiment_analysis_of_bank_reviews/README.md

 # Sentiment_analysis_of_bank_reviews
-Course work at the Higher School of Economics on the topic Sentiment Analysis of Bank Reviews
+Course work at the Higher School of Economics on the topic "Sentiment Analysis of Bank Reviews"

 # How to run
 All the code is in the folder "notebooks_with_code".
 To run logistic regression, BERT with MLP, BERT plus CNN with MLP or GPT3 with MLP you need to run "Tf-idf plus logreg regression baseline.ipynb", "BERT.ipynb", "BERT_AND_GPT_CNN.ipynb" respectively.
 Also you need to specify the correct path to the data.